Products and Services Offered

 - Yes, after 12 months of inactivity on an account, MidFirst Bank will charge a dormancy fee of $5 per month.

-Rates are subject to change.
-Information on accounts is accurate as of Dec.
-30, 2021.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Jan.
+4, 2023.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.